 Vampire characters don't count for this trope, as for them, sucking blood is just part of the package.
 As such, this is only for actual bats and their in-universe equivalents.
 For the vampire scenario, see Vampiric Draining.

 Compare Bat Scare, which is another bat-related trope.
 Subtrope of Bat Out of Hell, as bats of the blood-sucking variety tend to be considered scary or vicious.
 Not related to Goddamn Bats, but they may overlap.

-- The Latin-American bat bandits in Cat City kidnap a mouse to suck his blood, but the mouse's musical skills make them change their mind.
+- Cat City: The Latin-American bat bandits kidnap a mouse to suck his blood, but the mouse's musical skills make them change their mind.

-- Dungeons & Dragons, 1st Edition AD&D supplement Monster Manual II.
-The fire bat is a creature from the Elemental Plane of Fire.
+- Dungeons & Dragons: The 1st Edition AD&D supplement Monster Manual II describes fire bats, creatures from the Elemental Plane of Fire.
 They attack other creatures by biting down on them with their razor-sharp fangs and drinking the victim's blood.
 Once they have drained blood for three minutes, they are satiated and return to their lair.

 - In Arc the Lad, bat monsters all have the ability to suck life out of enemies, animated as sucking blood.